 You know those mini-quizzes on social media that ask if you could have one service for free for the rest of your life?
-Options usually include: a gourmet chef, live-in housecleaner or massage therapy daily?
+The options usually include a gourmet chef, live-in housecleaner, or massage therapy daily.

-Even if money weren’t an issue, it would be impossible for most moms to sneak away for a daily massage.
-As mothers, we often have a lot of stress, and since massage therapy has many benefits, that’s a match made in relaxation heaven… Except for time and money.
+We often have a lot of stress as mothers, and since massage therapy has many health benefits, it’s a match made in relaxation heaven… except for the time and money!

 Benefits of Massage Therapy